Comparison: Cost of Fine Dining in Singapore

 - Waku Ghin (10 course $400++)

-It’s good to treat yourself and your special someone to a nice meal once in a while in this hectic city.
-But if you also like to spend your money wisely, then you might want to lookout for all the hidden charges and extra costs which high end restaurants normally charge you without you realising it until you receive the bill.
+If you like to spend your money wisely while dining out in those expensive fancy restaurants once in a while, then you might want to lookout for all the hidden charges and extra costs which high end restaurants normally charge you without you noticing it until you receive the bill.

 We recently went out for a nice anniversary dinner, apart from the set dinner menu which cost around $300++ for 2 persons, and we also ordered a bottle of wine cost $225++.
 The normal cost after 10% service charge and 7% GST should cost $614.25 in total.